jasoncui/jasoncui.github.io/_posts/2015-12-23-how-i-made-this-blog-for-free.md

 #### Resources

 This site wouldn't have been possible without the helpful documentation and walkthroughs available online.
-Below I list out the resources I used:
+Below are a few of the resources I used:

 1. [Jekyll Documentation](https://jekyllrb.com/docs/home/).
 A useful overview of what Jekyll is.
 Useful tips ranging from content creation to customization.
 2. [Poole Homepage](http://getpoole.com/).
-Poole is the Jekyll theme I use for this site.
+Poole is the Jekyll theme used for this site.
 The homepage contains demos and variations on the main Poole theme you can also use.
 3. [Joshua Lande's Tutorial](http://joshualande.com/jekyll-github-pages-poole/).
 A great resource from Joshua Lande detailing how to set-up a Jekyll blog with Poole from start to finish.
 Honestly this source in itself is extensive enough.
 Also has cool tips about setting up extra features like Google Analytics, comments, etc.
 4. [Vikas Lalwani's Tutorial](http://www.sitepoint.com/set-jekyll-blog-5-minutes-poole/).
 A similar walkthrough-style post that details how to set-up a Jekyll blog.

 #### Jekyll

+[Jekyll](http://jekyllrb.com) is a "static site generator" that runs with Ruby under the hood.
+Essentially, it takes content that is formatted in Markdown (a markup language using plain text) and from that generates a static site.

+[Github Pages](http://jekyllrb.com/docs/github-pages/) uses Jekyll which allows users to host and publish content for free.

+#### Poole

+#### URL